Youth basketball coaches can accomplish many things with their players before games. It can be the difference between winning and losing a close game.

 Share with the team a short story that emphasizes the value of practice and hard work, the importance of playing together as a team, or some other key learning that goes beyond just hoops.

 A local college basketball player was in the news because he never made his high school basketball team.
 He continued to play basketball and work hard.
-He practiced daily.
+This player practiced daily.
 He never gave up.
 When some college varsity players noticed him in pick-up games on campus, they asked him to join the team.
 He made the team that year.
-Three years later, he was all-conference and led the team in scoring.
+Three years later, he was All-Conference and led the team in scoring.
 Do you see how a story like this can emphasize the value of not giving up and working hard?

 4.)
 Keep your players relaxed, loose, and ready to play